strapi/documentation/CONTRIBUTING.md

 The Strapi documentation follows the [Google Style Guide](https://developers.google.com/style).
 The [Highlights](https://developers.google.com/style/highlights) section provides information on tone, structure, and formatting.

-The Strapi [Formatting Style Guide](https://github.com/strapi/documentation/blob/main/formatting_style_guide.pdf) has formatting guidelines and how to implement formatting in markdown files.
+_Formatting guidelines and a syntax guide to both built-in and custom Docusaurus features will be published soon.
+In the meantime you can look at the official [Docusaurus.io documentation](https://docusaurus.io/docs/) and explore our [custom modifications in the code base](https://github.com/strapi/documentation/tree/main/docusaurus/src)._

 When you are finished writing, create a pull request from your forked repository to the original `documentation` repository (see [the GitHub docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for more information) or use the _Create a new branch for this commit and start a pull request_ option if you are using the GitHub web browser interface (see [the GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)).